 Our End of the Year Insights with Predictions for 2016

 As we head into 2016, people are more connected to their media and technology than ever before and the Made Music Studio team has been busy crafting the sound of the technology and experiences we can’t imagine our lives without.
 From the iconic tones of AT&T ringing on smartphones around the world to the new anthem for CBS’ coverage of the upcoming election cycle and even a brand new IMAX pre-movie countdown, sonic identities and experiences crafted by MMS are all around us.
-To honor this productive and exciting year, we decided to talk with pros from all reaches of the Made Music Studio team about their favorite trends from 2015, and what is on the horizon for next year.
+To honor this productive and exciting year, we decided to talk with pros from all reaches of the Made Music Studio team about their favorite industry trends from 2015, and what is on the horizon for next year.

 2015 Insights